MichalFiedor/post-rest-api/README.md

 # Rest API Post Application
 The Post Application once a day, or at the user's request download posts data from public API  `https://jsonplaceholder.typicode.com/posts`.
-The retrieved data is stored in the local database.
+The retrieved data is stored in the local `MySql` database.
 In case the database is empty, the posts are saved.
 When the database contains data, posts are updated, ignoring posts edited by user or deleted posts.